Ionescu goes No. 1 in WNBA draft to New York Liberty - WHIZ News

-NEW YORK (AP) — Sabrina Ionescu was the No. 1 pick in the WNBA draft Friday night, going to the New York Liberty in an Oregon sweep of the top two picks.
+NEW YORK (AP) — Oregon star Sabrina Ionescu was the No. 1 pick in the WNBA draft, as expected.

 Ionescu set the NCAA record for triple-doubles and was the first college player to have over 2,000 points, 1,000 rebounds and 1,000 assists in her career.
 Ionescu was one of three first round picks for New York, which also had Nos.
 9 and 12.